groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/CliScripts/Index.rst

 the script can be called.

-The registration takes a closure which instantiates the corresponding class and class the :code:`run()` method.
+The registration takes a closure which instantiates the corresponding class and calls the :code:`run()` method.
 The second argument is the backend user that TYPO3 CMS should use when running that script (here "_cli_scheduler").
 If that user is not present in the system, the script will fail.
 It will also fail if that user is "Admin".